OussamaMhSafi/Mediaminds_Hackathon_Group4/README.md

 </p>

-This is the codebase for the Solution of GroupD as part of the Mediaminds hackathon organised by Huawei Cloud and Aljazeera.
-The solution utilises Huawei cloud technologies (OBS bucker, ECS) for storage and hosting toghether with langchain for multiagent architecture.

-Our team received second place in the hackathon.
+Welcome to Authentiq Eye, our award-winning solution developed during the Mediaminds Hackathon, organized by Huawei Cloud and Al Jazeera.
+This innovative platform leverages Huawei Cloud technologies, specifically Object Storage Service (OBS) and Elastic Cloud Server (ECS), integrated with LangChain's multi-agent architecture for robust processing capabilities.

+Our team addressed the critical challenge of detecting manipulated media content, including fake images, misleading news, and deepfake materials.

+Authentiq Eye implements a sophisticated multi-tool single agent architecture that combines:
+- Web scraping for comprehensive content analysis
+- Reverse image search capabilities
+- AI-generated image detection
+- Advanced deepfake manipulation detection

+This solution earned second place recognition in the Mediaminds Hackathon, validating its effectiveness and innovation in combating digital misinformation.

 ## Setup Instructions to Run the Langgraph Graph locally